mildlybrutal/farmer-easy/context.md

 # Context

-I am building the backend of a Farmer's Portal using Core PHP and MySQL with a timeline of 3 weeks.
+I am building the backend of a Farmer's Portal using Core PHP and MySQL.
 The project consists of two major sections:
 Project Overview:
 1. E-Commerce Module:
    * Farmers can list products (name, quantity, price, images, etc.).